DavidHe1127/Mr.He_HandBook/DevOps/Security/README.md

 ### SSL Cert

+A conventional cert protects only one domain.

 `subject` shows CN (common name) that is the DNS you wish to secure.
 This value needs to match request hostname i.e domain in your browser's address bar.
 If not, you will get `Common Name Mismatch` error.

 The above check is aka Hostname Verification that involves a server identity check to ensure that the client is talking to the correct server and has not been redirected by a man in the middle attack.

-The check involves looking at the certificate sent by the server, and verifying that the `dnsName` in the `subjectAltName` field of the certificate matches the host portion of the URL used to make the request.
+The check involves looking at the certificate sent by the server, and verifying that domains in the `SAN/CN` (in the order of preference) field of the certificate matches the host portion of the URL used to make the request.

 ```
 -----BEGIN CERTIFICATE-----